jimador/programming-in-scala/NOTES.md

 ```

-*A **pattern match** includes a sequence of alternatives, each starting with the keyword case.
+A *pattern match* includes a sequence of alternatives, each starting with the keyword case.
 Each alternative includes a
-pattern and one or more expressions, which will be evaluated if the pattern matches.
-An arrow symbol => separates the
+**pattern** and **one or more expressions**, which *will be evaluated if the pattern matches*.
+An arrow symbol `=>` separates the
-pattern from the expressions.*
+pattern from the expressions.

 A **constant pattern** like "+" or 1 matches values that are equal to the constant with respect to ==.
 A **variable pattern**
 like e matches every value.
 The variable then refers to that value in the right hand side of the case clause.
 In this